I am worried about a friend/peer at TCNJ. What is the best way to get them help?

 Is the information I share private?

-MHS provides therapeutic support for good mental health, emotional resilience, and wellness.
+CAPS provides therapeutic support for good mental health, emotional resilience, and wellness.
 They provide individual and group psychotherapy.

 Are case managers therapists?

 No, case managers do not provide psychotherapy treatment to students.
-However, they can assess students in crisis and help them get the mental health support they can need.
+However, they can assess students in crisis and help them get the mental health support they need.

 Where can I go for counseling?

-Anti-Violence Initiatives Forcina Hall, Room 308
+Anti-Violence Initiatives, Forcina Hall, Room 308

-Anti-Violence Initiatives (AVI) offers confidential counseling and support services for students who have been directly or indirectly impacted by power-based personal violence (i.e. sexual assault, domestic/dating violence, and stalking).
+Anti-Violence Initiatives (AVI) offers confidential counseling and support services for students who have been directly or indirectly impacted by power-based personal violence (i.e., sexual assault, domestic/dating violence, and stalking).

 Center for Integrative Wellness (CIW), Forcina Hall, Room 124

-CIW is a training clinic and holistic health center on campus that provides low-cost (and longer-term mental health) services to TCNJ students, faculty, staff and community members.
+CIW is a training clinic and holistic health center on campus that provides low-cost (and longer-term mental health) services to TCNJ students, faculty, staff, and community members.

-CAPS Mental Health Services (MHS) provides group counseling, workshops, brief individual counseling and referral services to TCNJ students.
+CAPS Mental Health Services (MHS) provides group counseling, workshops, brief individual counseling, and referral services to TCNJ students.
 Services are confidential; no record of counseling appears on the student’s permanent academic record.
 MHS is staffed by a team of licensed mental health professionals as well as interns from both master’s and doctoral degree-granting programs, under direct supervision from licensed professionals.
-During the initial consultation with the student, the student and the therapist will create a plan best suited to meet the students’ needs.
+During the initial consultation with the student, the student and the therapist will create a plan best suited to meet the student’s needs.

-Community Counseling Collaborative – Forcina Hall, Suite 413-415
+Community Counseling Collaborative, Forcina Hall, Suite 413-415

 The Community Counseling Collaborative (CCC) is a new Health and Wellness initiative at TCNJ to bring licensed mental health providers on campus to provide low-cost, longer-term mental health care to our students.
 Offices are located on the 4th floor of Forcina Hall, Suite 413-415.
 Access to services at the CCC can be coordinated through CAPS and the Dean of Students Office – but clinicians can also be contacted directly for appointment availability (see website).